Good Girls, on NBC

 A.V.
-Club; IMDb; NBC; TV.com; TV Tango; TV Tropes; Wikia; Wikipedia
+Club; IMDb; NBC; TV Tango; TV Tropes; Wikia; Wikipedia

 There are these three suburban women, each of whom has a problem.
 Beth Boland (Christina Hendricks) is a mother of four young children, who finds out that her husband, Dean (Matthew Lillard), has been having an affair with one of his employees.
 More importantly, she learns that he has made some bad financial decisions, so they're now deeply in debt (with three mortgages on their house).
 Meanwhile, Beth's younger sister, Annie Marks (Mae Whitman), has a minimum wage job at a grocery store.
 She also has a gender non-conforming daughter named Sadie.
 (That is, Sadie apparently is unsure of her gender identity.
 If and when she does make a definite decision, I'll adapt pronouns in my review accordingly.)
 Annie and Sadie have a pretty good relationship, but now Annie's ex, Gregg (Sadie's father), is suing for custody, believing he's better able, financially, to provide for their daughter.
 Meanwhile, Beth and Annie have a friend named Ruby Hill (Retta), who has a couple of kids.
 She has a loving husband named Stan (Reno Wilson), and both of them spend most of their time working, which can make it hard to spend time with their kids.
 More importantly, their daughter, Sara, needs a new kidney, which means being put on a very long waiting list.
 Ruby has heard of some new medicine that could help Sara, but it's extremely expensive.

-Some major developments occur in the season finale, which for now I won't spoil, though I suppose I'll have to when season two starts.
-For now, I'll just say it's both an amusing and dramatic show, and I like the three main characters.
+Some major developments occur in the season finale, which I won't spoil.
+Anyway, it's both an amusing and dramatic show, and I like the three main characters.
 Beth is kind of the mastermind of the trio, while Annie is mostly sort of goofy and the most eager to actually do crime, and Ruby is the most reluctant and nervous one of the the three (but she goes along with their plans because her monetary concern is by far the most pressing).